mandarini/AngularSockets/README.md

 ifconfig
 ```

-Than would be one of your inet addresses.
+That would be one of your inet addresses.

 ### Run the client